EduardoFMarinho/Proffy/README.md

 - Teachers will be listed in a page with a filter
 - WhatsApp's API will be use for the contact number.
 Meaning that people can text you via WhatsApp right away just by clicking the contact button

+# How to run

+In order to run your project, you'll need Git Bash and Node JS.
+After that, follow the steps below:

+$ cd src/server.js
+$ npm install
+$ npm run dev

+You can access the project in http://localhost:5500 or in http://127.0.0.1:5500/